Saliva Hormone Test FAQs

-Can you send my test results to me via e-mail?
+Can you send my saliva test results to me via e-mail?

-What is included in the saliva test kit?
+What is included in the saliva hormone test kit?

 The laboratory hormone target ranges are based on a highly significant number of individuals representing each of the defined populations, as well as controlled population studies of women using a specified dosage of hormone supplementation.
 Variations in ranges refer to the wide individuality of hormone levels and are based upon the sex, age, and menstrual status (cycling or not cycling).
 The questionnaire that you return with the test kit will assist the lab in giving you helpful comments on the results.